good-enough-technology/CircuitPython_sensirion_i2c_driver/docs/transceivers.rst

   to use an I²C device file provided by the Linux Kernel (e.g. "/dev/i2c-1").
   This transceiver allows to use for example the I²C pins of a Raspberry Pi.

+- :py:class:`~sensirion_i2c_driver.circuitpython_i2c_transceiver.CircuitPythonI2cTransceiver`
+  to use an I²C bus provided by adafruit_bus_device (e.g. board.I2C()).
+  This transceiver allows to use for example the I²C pins of an ESP32.

+- :py:class:`~sensirion_i2c_driver.I2cTransceiver`
+  An alias to Linux/CircuitPython I2cTransceiver, based on if embedded device.

 Other implementations are provided in separate Python packages (for architecture reasons).
 But to avoid having dependencies from those Packages to this one just to implement the transceiver interface, we define a backward